aadijoshi/attendance-tracker/README.md

 ### Django app
 The web interface Django app requires Django version 1.8 and Python 2.7.
 Refer to https://docs.djangoproject.com/en/1.8/topics/install/ to install Django and related depependencies.

-Depending on your database choice, you will have to install a database driver.
+Depending on your database choice, you might have to install a database driver.
 Refer to https://docs.djangoproject.com/en/1.8/topics/install/#get-your-database-running for more info.

 The django app uses bower to manage dependencies.
 The easiest way to install bower is through npm by running `npm install -g bower`
 After installing bower, run `bower install` in the server/ directory to install dependencies listed in `bower.json`

-After setting up Django and isntalling dependencies through bower, you can start developing the web interface of the project.
+After setting up Django and installing dependencies through bower, you can start developing the web interface of the project.

 # Project Structure
-iOS app provides swiping capabilities, which are then synched through an API endpoint into the server, and the front-end provides interface to perform analytics, as well as administration on the database. most of the code is self-explanatory, and is complimented by comments.
+iOS app provides swiping capabilities, which are then synched through an API endpoint into the server, and the front-end provides interface to perform analytics, as well as administration on the database.

 # Bug Reporting
 Please submit bugs via issues on Github.
 If you want to fix bugs, see Contributing